rei/rei-cedar-docs/docs/components/chips/README.md

 # Guidelines

+Chips allow users to make selections, filter content, or trigger actions.
+While buttons are expected to appear consistently and with familiar calls to action, chips should appear dynamically.

 ## Use when

-- Categorizing information based on descriptive words
+- Dynamically categorizing content based on descriptive words
 - Representing a checkbox group with more emphasis
 - Representing a radio button group with more emphasis
-- Offering a choice with more than one option
+- Clearly delineating and displaying options in a compact area
 - Allowing the user to trigger an immediate action while staying on the same page
 - Allowing users to update or configure settings immediately